 - GPU: 512MB

 Part role-playing game, part bullet hell shooter, Undertale is a game like no other.
-The fact that this amazing game is the work of one man is astounding, considering the depth of consequence developer Toby Fox has built into Undertale’s world.
+The fact that this remarkable game is the work of one man is impressive, considering the depth of consequence developer Toby Fox has built into Undertale’s world.

-In the diminutive boots of a child who’s fallen into a monster-filled world beneath the earth, you’ll encounter vicious bosses where only the quick thinking survive.
+In the small boots of a child who’s fallen into a monster-filled world beneath the earth where only the quick thinking survive, you’ll encounter brutal bosses.

-The fact you can befriend bosses as well as fight them changes the fabric of the story, and proves it’s not just NPCs that offer vital moments of dialogue.
+The fact you can befriend bosses as well as battle them changes the fabric of the story, and shows that it’s not just NPCs that offer crucial moments of dialogue.
 It’s a game of empathetic reflection, where your actions dictate how a boss or monster reacts to you.

 Aggression leads to more powerful attacks against you, while avoiding retaliation will soften the blows.
-Strange and seductive in its own special way, Undertale is a curio definitely worth chasing.
+Strange and seductive in its own special way, Undertale is a curio definitely worth chasing and one of the best laptop games to play right now.

 10. Chronicle: RuneScape Legends